pipekit/argo-connectors/apache/spark/README.md

 ## How to use Apache Spark data connector

-You first need to install all prerequsites (like Spark operator and Argo service account role/role binding).
+You first need to install all prerequisites (like Spark operator and Argo - Spark service account role/role binding).
 After that, you need to add `WorkflowTemplate` /`ClusterWorkflowTemplate` to Argo Workflows.
 Now, templates are in Argo and you can use them inside your workflows.
 Check `example` folder for examples (note: you may need to change namespace and service account).

 ## Configuration